RicoSuter/NSwag/README.md

 [![Issues](https://img.shields.io/github/issues-raw/nswag/nswag.svg)](https://github.com/NSwag/NSwag/issues)
 [![StackOverflow](https://img.shields.io/badge/questions-on%20StackOverflow-orange.svg?style=flat)](http://stackoverflow.com/questions/tagged/nswag)

-NSwag is a Swagger 2.0 API toolchain for .NET, TypeScript and other platforms, written in C#.
+NSwag is a Swagger 2.0 API toolchain for .NET, Web API, TypeScript and other platforms, written in C#.
 The [Swagger specification](http://swagger.io) uses JSON and JSON Schema to describe a RESTful web API.
 The project provides tools to generate Swagger specifications from existing Web API controllers and client code from these Swagger specifications.

 The project combines the functionality of Swashbuckle (Swagger generation) and AutoRest (client generation) in one tool chain.
 This way a lot of incompatibilites can be avoided and features which are not well described by the Swagger specification or JSON Schema are better supported (e.g. [inheritance](https://github.com/NJsonSchema/NJsonSchema/wiki/Inheritance), [enum](https://github.com/NJsonSchema/NJsonSchema/wiki/Enums) and reference handling).
 The NSwag project heavily uses [NJsonSchema for .NET](http://njsonschema.org) for JSON Schema handling and C#/TypeScript class/interface generation.